List of Gladiators UK events: Crash Course

 This event is a modification of classic event Atlaspheres, in which the contenders are sent off in their Spheres side-by-side, and they have to navigate around the arena floor to the finish line while two Gladiators are trying to impede their progress in their own Spheres.
+Gladiators are limited to specific “zones” and are not permitted to impede/attack outside of these areas.
 10 points to the contender who makes it to the finish first after two laps, and 5 points for the second if they finish within 10 seconds of the first contender, otherwise no points are scored.
+This is sometimes called Atlaspheres: Crash Course since the game uses the same Atlaspheres.